yiisoft/yii2/docs/internals/git-workflow.md

 - run `composer install` to install dependencies (assuming you have [composer installed globally](https://getcomposer.org/doc/00-intro.md#globally)).

-> Note: If you see errors like `Problem 1 The requested package bower-asset/jquery could not be found in any version, there may be a typo in the package name.`, you will need to run `composer global require "fxp/composer-asset-plugin:^1.4.1"`

 If you are going to work with JavaScript:

 - run `npm install` to install JavaScript testing tools and dependencies (assuming you have [Node.js and NPM installed](https://nodejs.org/en/download/package-manager/)).